About the area

 CRS began supporting Tiljala SHED in 2014.
 The focus of this project is working children in the Park Circus area of Kolkata.
 Among the jobs that they do are rag picking, lace cutting, glove making, car repair, roadside vending and domestic work.
 In most cases they work for long hours, often in dangerous or unhygienic conditions, and are rarely paid more than a pittance.
 They are also regularly subject to physical and verbal abuse.

 Current CRS programmes

-CRS supports an education programme for 50 working children who work as rag pickers.
+CRS supports a programme for 50 working children.
 Some have never attended school or are drop-outs so they are given tuition to attain a minimum level of educational proficiency in order to be mainstreamed into government schools.
 Others are given vocational training in skills that will enable them to earn a living.
 A small stipend encourages the children to pursue studies and training rather than continuing with rag picking.

 Children who attend the centre are given a nutritional hot meal every day and also receive health check-ups.
 From time to time the children are also taken on trips to museums or theme parks where they can enjoy having fun and simply being children.